LightSys/kardia_android_crm/README.md

 # kardia_android_crm
 A Kardia CRM app for Android

-# 1. Read the CRM Mobile App PDF in the Clean Architecture branch.
+# 1. Read the CRM Mobile App PDF.
 This file contains the design specifications for the app as given by Greg.

 # 2. Clean Architecture